-- To review the draft Police and Crime Plan - To scrutinise the PCC's Annual Report - To review and scrutinise decisions and actions by the PCC - To review and veto the PCC's proposed Council Tax precept levels - To review the PCC's Conduct the PCP can suspend the PCC if they are charged with 2 year imprisonable offence and report to IPCC, however they cannot remove the PCC. - To confirm the Chief Constable's appointment. - To appoint an acting PCC, if required.
+- To review the draft Police and Crime Plan - To scrutinise the PCC's Annual Report - To review and scrutinise decisions and actions by the PCC - To review and veto the PCC's proposed Council Tax precept levels - To review the PCC's Conduct the PCP can suspend the PCC if they are charged with 2 year imprisonable offence and report to Independent Office for Police Conduct (IOPC), however they cannot remove the PCC from office. - To confirm the Chief Constable's appointment. - To appoint an acting PCC, if required.

-The Hampshire PCP fulfils all of these duties in relation to the PCC for Hampshire (and the Isle of Wight, Portsmouth, and Southampton, although these areas are not included in the official title of the PCC, which follows the name of the Constabulary).
+Hampshire PCP fulfils all of these duties in relation to the PCC for Hampshire (and the Isle of Wight, Portsmouth, and Southampton, although these areas are not included in the official title of the PCC, which follows the name of the Constabulary).

-Later sections of this report go into further detail on how and when each of these duties (if applicable) were fulfilled for 2018/19.
-The PCP can require the PCC or their staff to be in attendance at PCP meetings and can ask the Chief Constable or partners responsible for helping to assist in the delivery of the Police and Crime Plan to attend the PCP (although they do not have a statutory duty to do so).
+Later sections of this report go into further detail on how and when each of these duties (if applicable) were fulfilled for 2019/20.
+The PCP can require the PCC or their staff to be in attendance at PCP meetings and can invite the Chief Constable or partners responsible for helping to assist in the delivery of the Police and Crime Plan to attend meetings the PCP (although they do not have a statutory duty to do so).